Georg Joachim Göschen

 Georg Joachim Göschen (22 April 1752 – 5 April 1828) was a German publisher and bookseller in Leipzig, Kingdom of Saxony, notable for typography and his publications of music and philosophy.
 He was the patriarch of the Goschen family, whose English branch rose to prominence as bankers and politicians, including the Viscounts Goschen and Goschen baronets.

 Early life

-Born Jürgen Joachim Göschen, he was the second child of merchant Johann Reinhard and Gebeta Göschen.
+Born Jürgen (or Georg) Joachim von Göschen, he was the second child of merchant Johann Reinhard and Gebeta Göschen.
 Johann's father, Emanuel, was a doctor who had settled in Bremen.
 Johann eventually was ruined financially and abandoned the family.
 Georg was admitted to the August Hermann Francke orphanage until relatives arranged for him to live in Arbergen with Rev. Hinrich Erhard Heeren, who educated him.
 At age 15, he began an apprenticeship with the bookseller Johann Heinrich Cramer in Bremen.
 In 1772, he moved to Leipzig, where he worked as an assistant to publisher Siegfried Leberecht Crusius.